Learn about business insurance requirements and the most common policies for architects in California.

 State law in California requires every small business with employees to provide workers’ compensation insurance, which covers medical bills for work injuries.
 Business-owned vehicles must be covered by commercial auto insurance.
 Personal vehicles used for business purposes should have commercial coverage as well.

 Architects in California most often need the following insurance policies.
 The specifics depend on client contracts, lease agreements, business vehicles, and number of employees.

 General liability insurance is the foundation of an architect’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

 Commercial auto insurance covers vehicles owned by your architecture firm.
-If your vehicle is involved in an accident, this policy can cover medical bills and property damage.
-It also covers theft, weather damage, and vandalism.
+If your vehicle is involved in an accident, this policy helps pay for medical bills and property damage.
+It can also cover theft, weather damage, and vandalism.